learningsomethingnew/podcast_summary/README.md

+Locate the notebook in this repo to begin.

 # Podcast Summarizer
 Podcast are a wealth of information, but they tend to have tons of episodes that are upwards of 1-2 hours per.
 This Google Colab will take a given podcast feed and will create a transcript and "good enough" summary for each audio episode for free!
 There is also an option to use OpenAI's GPT3, which does charge, but is super cheap.